poshaughnessy/london-js-beyond-browser-2017/README.md

 as a presentation remote: http://localhost:9000/remote.html

 Press Connect and (as long as you have the Node server running and Bluetooth enabled on both devices) you should see a device option called 'Remote Receiver'.
-Select that, (and just for now: wait until you see it's connected from the console), then you can use the buttons to send commands!
+Select that, wait til it says Connected, then you can use the buttons to send commands!

 ## To deploy (for Peter's reference)